jhumelsine/jhumelsine.github.io/_posts/2025-06-10-contracts.md

 <img src="https://imgs.xkcd.com/comics/workflow_2x.png" alt="Heating Spacebar xkcd Comic" title="Image Source: https://xkcd.com/1172/" width = "35%" align="right" style="padding: 35px;">

 Keep contracts lean.
 Less is more.
 You can always add more later without breaking existing users.
 But once you remove something or change its behavior, then this will affect existing users.
-Sometimes we may want to deprecate parts of contracts, but do this cautiously.
+Sometimes we may want to deprecate parts of contracts but do this cautiously.
 Once a contract is in general use, you can’t remove elements or change behaviors.
-[Hyrum’s Law](https://www.hyrumslaw.com/) predicts that with a sufficient number of API users, all observable behaviors of your system will become a dependency for somebody regardless of your intent.
+[Hyrum’s Law](https://www.hyrumslaw.com/) predicts that with enough API users, all observable behaviors of your system will become a dependency for somebody regardless of your intent.

 Contracts may need versions to support updates or changes.
 This is common with RESTful APIs.